rdlugosz/route53_aliaser/README.md

           domain)
         - If the Target and Source addresses differ, update the `target_record`

+The updates are easily triggered by polling a URL in your application that is mounted via a Rails Engine.

 ## Installation

 Add this line to your application's Gemfile: